Perfect Year to buy Property The Brazilian currency has never Read more →

 Although the Brazilian revenue does not address what would happen if someone was bringing a large amount of cash (e.g., USD100,000), we assume that the carrier could be temporarily stopped by the police to assess the origin and purpose of such money.

-In addition to the above inconvenience, there is also the risk of getting the cash stolen.
+In addition to the above inconvenience, there is also the risk of the cash being stolen.

-Therefore, we highly recommend for travelers to Brazil not carry significant amounts of cash on them.
+Therefore, we highly recommend that travelers to Brazil not carry significant amounts of cash on them.

 We advise you not to have cost as the main driver of your decision on how to transfer money to Brazil.
 All the banks involved in transferring monies to Brazil must follow stringent rules related to how to analyze and document the remittances.
 These procedures cost money and such cost is naturally factored into the conversion exchange to be applied to your transaction.

-Unnaturally high currency exchange rates are usually offered only by non-legit parties such as non-registered intermediaries and individuals or small entities doing the so-called "dolar-cabo".
+Unnaturally highly favorable exchange rates are usually offered only by non-legit parties such as non-registered intermediaries and individuals or small entities doing the so-called “dolar-cabo”.
 Dolar cabo happens when two parties agree to release funds in different currencies in different countries without actually moving any funds.
 This is considered a crime in Brazil and most countries.

 No. It is a terrible idea and it is also a crime.
-In addition to be involved in a criminal activity, you would also risk losing all your money since the individual may be a scammer who has no intentions to give you any Brazilian reais after you give him access to your US Dollars.
+In addition, to becoming involved in a criminal activity, you would also risk losing all your money since the individual may be a scammer who has no intentions to give you any Brazilian reais after you give him access to your US Dollars.

 There is no pre-fixed limit on how much money you can send to Brazil.
 Banks will review remittances on a case by case basis.
 Main factors considered are your declared income in your country of origin and how well you can prove to the bank that the underlying transaction is legitimate.